 The Value interface extends the standard Java SE interfaces java.lang.Cloneable and java.io.Serializable, allowing objects of implementing types to be copied by value as well as serialized and deserialized using built-in Java mechanisms.

 It also defines a small number of additional methods.
 It defines a method copyFrom that accepts a source object of the same type as the object itself.
 This method overwrites the state of the target object (“this”) with the state of the argument object; it is similar to clone but does not require allocating a new object.
 Value implementers are also expected to override their inherited implementations of Object.equals and Object.hashCode in order to enforce value semantics.

-Some value types come in modifiable and unmodifiable varieties—notably QoS and QoS policies.
-The “modifiable” interface extends the “unmodifiable” one.

-The latter provides an operation modify that returns an instance of the former.
-Classes that implement the unmodifiable interface but not the modifiable one shall implement this operation to return a new modifiable object containing a copy of the state of the target unmodifiable object.
-Classes that implement the modifiable interface shall return a pointer to themselves.

-Modifiable value types with unmodifiable counterparts have an inverse operation: finishModification.
-In many cases, calling this operation is optional, as modifiable interfaces extend unmodifiable ones.
-However, in some cases, a truly unmodifiable object is desirable, such as when it will be shared among threads without locking.
+QoS policy objects are immutable.
+New policy objects can be created from existing policy objects by using the QoS DSL.described in Section 7.2.5.3.

 Time and Duration